CL260 BIOS Manual

 1.2 - Navigating the Setup Menu

-To access the BIOS setup menu, hold the Delete key on the keyboard while turning on the system.
+To access the BIOS setup menu, hold the DEL key on the keyboard while turning on the system.
 After a few seconds, the BIOS front page menu is shown:

 On each menu, the selected option is shown in white, other options are shown in blue, and read-only options are shown in gray.
 Some menus have multiple screens, which are shown at the top of the screen.
 The active screen is shown with a gray background and inactive screens are shown with blue backgrounds.